MrPowers/mack/README.md

 Running `mack.delta_file_sizes(delta_table)` on that table will print:

-`The delta table contains 2 files.
+`This Delta Table contains 2 files.
 The average file size in bytes is 660.0`